RodrigoCastroMoura/Tracker/replit.md

-✓ Completely rewrote TCP server based on C# code example provided by user ✓ Implemented exact C# parsing logic with proper field mapping for all protocols ✓ Added C#-style connection handling with immediate disconnect after processing
+✓ Completely rewrote TCP server based on C# code example provided by user ✓ Implemented exact C# parsing logic with proper field mapping for all protocols ✓ Added C#-style connection handling with immediate disconnect after processing ✓ Modified system to use TCP long-connection as recommended by manufacturer ✓ Restructured Vehicle table with English field names without underscores ✓ Implemented command system for blocking/unblocking and IP change ✓ Created and tested vehicles in database with new structure

 ## System Architecture